vuejs/governance/What-is-VueJS.md

 - **Simple**

-    VueJS focues on the interface only and has a minimal, declarative API.
+    VueJS focuses on the interface only and has a minimal, declarative API.
 Creating a ViewModel is as simple as instantiating a new object with some passed-in options.
 It uses plain JS objects as the Model so no `get()` or `set()` verbosity.
 It provides automatic dependency tracking for computed properties and expressions.
 All of these features make it highly expressive: the included TodoMVC example is implemented with ~110 lines of code.

 - **Fast**